Kenickie: After Kenickie

 Johnny X went on to record under the name J Xaverre.
-He toured with Peter Brewis of Field Music's new project 'The Week That Was' and later played in Frankie & The Heartstrings.
+He toured with Peter Brewis of Field Music's new project The Week That Was and later played in Frankie & The Heartstrings.

-The band's one-time touring keyboard player Tony O'Neill (known in the band as Elvis Wesley) is now an author, living in the United States.
+The band's onetime touring keyboard player Tony O'Neill (known in the band as Elvis Wesley) is now an author, living in the United States.

-Laverne is the last remaining member of the band to still use her Kenickie stagename - Nixon and Jackson last referred to themselves as Du Santiago and Montrose in early 2002 for a DJ appearance together at London clubnight Stay Beautiful.
+Laverne is the last remaining member of the band to still use her Kenickie stage name; Nixon and Jackson last referred to themselves as Du Santiago and Montrose in early 2002 for a DJ appearance together at London clubnight Stay Beautiful.
 Pete Gofton had already ceased calling himself "Johnny X" during the band's lifetime due to an American rapper at the time using the name.